apache/jspwiki/mvn_cheat-sheet.md

 | mvn clean install -Dmaven.test.skip -Dminimize=false              | performs a build, skipping the tests and skip compression                                                                 |
 | mvn clean install -Dgenerate-native-launchers=true                | (from portable module) performs a build, regenerating the native executables on the portable build                                               |

+(1) `-T 1C` can be added to any of these commands in order to run a parallel build, thus decreasing build time, i.e., `mvn clean install -T 1C`.

 # 3. Reports Specific